How To Look At A House

 Liquid water rolls downhill due to gravity, right?
 Yes, except where capillary action, the phenomena you see when a sponge sucks up water out of a puddle, comes into play.
 And, of course, wind-blown water in a storm can be pushed upward six inches or more into any unsealed opening in a home’s exterior, where capillary action sometimes takes it anywhere else it wants to go.

 Then there’s ice.
 Most materials shrink when frozen, but water expands.
 And it expands with tremendous force.
-This is the property that causes burst plumbing pipes during a hard freeze in North Florida.
+This is the property that causes ice dams along the edge of roofs in colder northern climates that back up and leak into a home.

 And finally, there is water vapor to consider.
 House-wrap material, which is applied over wall sheathing of a house under construction before the siding is applied, is specifically designed to deal with the perplexing issue of water vapor movement through walls and it’s tendency to condense back to liquid form when it reaches a colder surface.
 Modern house-wrap allows water vapor to pass through, but not liquid water, because trapped water vapor that condenses inside a wall create an insidious mess.